Yann Ekra: Return to Harrisburg City Islanders

 In March 2014, Ekra returned to Harrisburg City Islanders.

 Charlotte Independence

 Ekra signed with the Charlotte Independence in December 2015.

 Tampa Bay Rowdies

 On 7 December 2018, Ekra moved to the Tampa Bay Rowdies of the USL Championship ahead of their 2019 season.

 International career

 Ekra played on national youth teams for France at the U15, U16, U17 and U18 levels.
 He played on the U17 team that won the Disney Soccer Showcase in 2005.

+Coaching career

+In April 2025, Ekra returned to the Rowdies as an assistant coach.

+Personal life

+Ekra's daughter Kylie has been called in to camps with both the United States girls' national under-15 team in April 2025, and the French girls' national under-15 team in October 2025.